 In addition to teaching a Syracuse University, Crosbie has taught business formation for the Knight Digital Media Center’s News Entrepreneur Boot Camps in Los Angeles and taught classes in Digital Media Management at the Sol Plaatje Institute for Media Leadership at Rhodes University in South Africa.

 An experienced mountaineer with ascents in the Alps, North America, and Latin America, Crosbie has held a commercial guide certification from the U.S. National Forest Service and taught Above-Treeline Travel and Nordic skiing for the Appalachian Mountain Club’s headquarters chapter in Boston.
-He lives in Syracuse, New York, with his Spanish fiancée, Dr. Emma Rodríguez Suárez, a professor of Music Education at Syracuse University and Artist-in-Residence at the Conservatorio de Música de Puerto Rico.
+He and his wife, Dr. Emma Rodríguez Suárez, have homes in Stamford, Connecticut, and Las Palmas de Gran Canaria, Spain.